Nitra: 5th to 10th centuries

-The first Slavs arrived to Slovakia at the end of the 5th and early 6th century.
-The early Slavs settled mainly in the lowlands near the water flows, the highest density of their settlements is documented just in the area of Nitra.
-As the Avars expanded to the territory of Slovakia in the later half of the 7th century and early 8th century, the border between Slavic and Slavo-Avaric territory moved toward Nitra.
-A biritual cemetery in Nitra-Dolné Krškany lay on the northern border of mixed settlement area.
+The first Slavs arrived in the territory of present Slovakia at the end of the 5th and early 6th centuries.
+The early Slavs settled mainly in the lowlands near the water flows; the highest density of their settlements is documented just in the area of Nitra.
+As the Avars expanded into the territory of modern-day Slovakia in the latter half of the 7th century and early 8th century, the border between Slavic and Slavo-Avaric territory shifted toward Nitra.
+A biritual cemetery in Nitra-Dolné Krškany lies on the northern border of the mixed settlement area.

-The importance of Nitra for the Slavs began to grow in the 8th century and thereafter it evolved to administrative centre of the wider region.
+The importance of Nitra for the Slavs began to grow in the 8th century, and thereafter it evolved to the administrative centre of the wider region.
 Nitra became the center of the Principality of Nitra.
-Three of the eleven extant copies of the Conversio Bagoariorum et Carantanorum contains a reference to a church consecrated for Pribina in his domain called Nitrava.
-The problem of Pribina's church and the dating of this event was addressed by numerous scholars, most of them have no doubt about reliability of information and associates this event with Nitra.
+Three of the eleven extant copies of the Conversio Bagoariorum et Carantanorum contain a reference to a church consecrated for Pribina in his domain called Nitrava.
+The problem of Pribina's church and the dating of this event was addressed by numerous scholars; most of them do not doubt the reliability of the information and associate this event with Nitra.
 In 833, Pribina was ousted by the Moravian prince Mojmír I and both regions were united into the early medieval empire of Great Moravia.